wix-incubator/DetoxSync/IdleStatusDocumentation.md

 ⏱ “Network Request” with object: “URL: “https://jsonplaceholder.typicode.com/todos/1””
 ```

-This idle resource is considered idle once all tracked one-time events are finished.
+This sync resource is considered idle once all tracked one-time events are finished.

 ### Timer